sepehrbakhshi/BELS/README.md

 the proposed approach outperforms 10 state-of-the-art baselines and supplies an overall improvement of 18.59% in terms of average prequential accuracy.
 # Running BELS
-To run the codes, put all of the codes and also the dataset in the same folder.
-In the BELS_test.py, simply change the variable named "dataset_name = YOUR_DATASET_NAME".
+To run the codes, put all the codes and also the dataset in the same folder.
+In the BELS_test.py, simply change the variable name as follows: dataset_name = "YOUR_DATASET_NAME".
 Then run the BELS_test.py.